Report: Safe Carry Ranger by Double Click Holster

 I enlisted my brother’s help to evaluate the effectiveness of the retention system against a gun grab.
 I gave a him a huge advantage by showing him how to disengage the retention system, then let him try to remove my unloaded P320c any way he could without me providing active resistance.

-First he tried using his dominant right hand to get a master grip draw from behind me, but was never able to get it out.
-Next he stood facing my three o’clock and made the attempt.
+First, he tried using his dominant right hand to get a master grip draw from behind me but was never able to get it out.
+Next, he stood facing my three o’clock and made the attempt.
 After numerous tries using both hands, he was finally able to remove my P320c from the holster.
-He used his right hand to engage the thumb release and left to grab the pistol; he scratched his thumb on his right hand pretty good (probably from the serrations on the slide) everytime he was successful in unholstering the pistol.
+He used his right hand to engage the thumb release and left to grab the pistol; he scratched his thumb on his right hand pretty good (probably from the serrations on the slide) every time he was successful in unholstering the pistol.
 Even though he had the know-how and every opportunity unopposed, he was only able to draw it three times out of about fifteen attempts.

 We then simulated more realistic gun grab attempts, now with me resisting the moment I felt any contact from him (as anyone should when someone is going for their weapon).
 Every one of these attempts went like groundhog day; he enjoyed no success.
 The moment he touched my P320c, my dominant hand moved over the weapon to cover it, which prevented him from engaging the thumb release.
 Without ever getting to the thumb release, he was never able to unholster or move the pistol even a millimeter.

 We kept going until he got tired and gave up.
 I then had him grab the pistol with both hands and pull as hard as he could to remove it just to see how strong the retention really was.
 He probably would have had a better chance trying to rip my arm off because my pistol wasn’t going anywhere.
-He was yanking the pistol (and me with it) all over the room because there was no way that he would separate the pistol from the holster, or holster from my belt.
-After the exercise was over with, I was highly confident that it would be nearly impossible for anyone to disarm me with the Safe Carry Ranger unless I was knocked out and unconscious.
+He was yanking the pistol (and me with it) all over the room because there was no way that he would separate the pistol from the holster or holster from my belt.
+After the exercise was over, I was highly confident that it would be nearly impossible for anyone to disarm me with the Safe Carry Ranger unless I was knocked out and unconscious.
 Even then I think whoever was trying to take my weapon would still have a hell of a time getting it.

 The Safe Carry Ranger is a Juggernaut of a holster with a simple and effective retention system that’s easy to use, and is the most secure kydex holster I’ve used to date.
 It’s on the heavier side of things, but that’s a small price you pay for an incredible sense of security that isn’t common among kydex holsters.
 For more information, click here.
 They’re on Instagram, @doubleclickholsters.